10 Effective Ways to Respond to Work Frustrations

 A Better Approach to Dealing with Work Frustrations

 1. Seek Understanding – There are always two sides to a story.
-Ask questions, listen and find the facts to the full story before reacting.
+Ask questions, listen and find the facts to the whole story before reacting.
 Understand the why behind a given situation or challenge.

-4. Seek Win/Win Resolutions – Sometimes it is easy for our focus to only be on ourselves and how we are impacted.
+4. Seek Win/Win Resolutions – Sometimes, it is easy for our focus to only be on ourselves and how we are impacted.
 A better approach is to consider all individuals involved and seek out solutions where everyone’s needs are addressed.
 Clarify the problem, seek input from others, and come together on the best solution.